-A stimulating and entertaining discussion around the historical influence of the USA in the Indo-Pacific region over the last six decades, allies and burden sharing, Australia’s diplomatic role between China and the USA and the economic independence from Trump isolationist economising – and more, can be heard here.
+This was a very stimulating and entertaining discussion around the historical influence of the USA in the Indo-Pacific region over the last six decades, the issue ofallies and burden sharing, Australia’s diplomatic role between China and the USA and the economic independence from Trump isolationist economising.

-Confucius Institute at The University of Western Australia, the Perth USASIA Centre and the Asia Research Centre at Murdoch University invite you to join an expert panel to discuss:
+The forum was presented by the Confucius Institute at UWA, the Perth USASIA Centre and the Asia Research Centre at Murdoch University.
+Issues discussed:

-- How will the Indo-Pacific region’s economic and security architecture adjust, particularly after U.S. withdrawal from the Trans-Pacific Partnership?
+- How would the Indo-Pacific region’s economic and security architecture adjust, particularly after U.S. withdrawal from the Trans-Pacific Partnership?

-- What will U.S. leadership in the Indo-Pacific look like under the Trump Administration?
+- What would U.S. leadership in the Indo-Pacific look like under the Trump Administration?

-- How will Chinese and other policymakers likely respond to the Trump agenda on trade, alliances and regional diplomacy
+- How would Chinese and other policymakers likely respond to the Trump agenda on trade, alliances and regional diplomacy

 Dr Jeffrey Wilson